Common Personal Injury Causes

 - Front-mounted horizontally deploying air bags - This design causes the air bag to deploy directly toward the passenger during inflation before it has formed its fully inflated shape - the "giant pillow" shown in the television commercials.
 In truth, in the early stages of deployment, an air bag is more like a missile than a pillow, and this missile can result in serious personal injury to the passenger.
 A safer design used by some car manufacturers is to mount the air bag on the top part of the dashboard as close to the windshield as possible and to direct it upward toward the windshield at the beginning of the inflation process.
 Ford, GM and Chrysler discussed such air bags (called top-mounted vertically deploying air bags) back in the early 1990s, yet continued to put rear facing horizontally deploying bags into its cars.
 Particularly alarming is the presence of these defective bags in many minivans, which are intentionally marketed to families with young children.
 Worse still, the Chrysler minivan television ads show young children sitting in the right front passenger seat directly in the line of fire for these defective bags.

 - Inadequate warnings.
 The government only requires the sun visor warning label.
-The car companies could put more warning labels in cars (on the dashboard, for example) to explain to people that a deploying air bag can be very dangerous and can cause great personal injury, especially to children and small statured people.
+The car companies could put more warning labels in cars (on the dashboard, for example) to explain to people that a deploying air bag can be very dangerous and can cause great personal injury, especially to children and people of small stature.

 - System malfunctions.
 There have been numerous reported instances (and recalls) of air bags because of unnecessary deployment (on ignition, upon striking a pothole or curb) resulting in serious personal injury.
 These are typically caused by a problem in the electrical system or sensors.